Vibe1990/Spotify_Data_Analysis/README.md

 * Explored changes in audio and track features of songs based on year of release.
 * Comparison of these features from tracks of Yesterday's Greats with Today's current top artists.
 * A quick look at some of the artists whose content we are consuming today.

+## PROJECT 2: Prediction Modelling of Popularity Scores on Spotify

+An exercise on to flex my predictive modeling skills using the same data set to determine the extent to which audio & track features impact popularity scores that included regression models and decision trees.